lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 2. Go to mtl.how/data and open the team data in Excel.

+While waiting for the excel to open, let's review the three reasons to use the excel-based Data UI instead of the SharePoint-based splashpage:
+  + You can create a set of clinics (grids) that exactly represent your individual team
+  + All the patient-level data are identified (you can see their names)
+  + You can create the parameters used by the simulation tool (really what all these data are for!)

 3. Review your individual patient data and identify team trends:
  + Health Factors (HF)
  + Diagnostic (Diag)